A grand stay at the Wensleydale Heifer

 Ours was a special visit in every way.
 The Wensleydale Heifer is AA 5* accredited, received the AA Fish Restaurant of the Year award and is in the Michelin Guide.
 They’ve just been judged as the Best Seafood Establishment in the North of England too.
 So don’t just take my word for it.

 Arming ourselves with a bag of granola, more chocolates and the charity calendar to take home, we bid a reluctant farewell.
-We left grinning from ear to ear, having never stopped doing so throughout our stay.
+We left grinning from ear to ear.
 It lasted for a long time afterwards.